itasli/TURKTV/README.md

 ## Roku

-New Roku plugin is released you can download it from the official channel store or using this link : <https://my.roku.com/account/add/IPTVTR> and start streaming !
+New Roku plugin is released you can download it to your device using this link : <https://my.roku.com/account/add/IPTVTR> and start streaming !